i

 Myth #10: Christian colleges have no diversity

-The idea that Christian colleges aren’t diverse is a myth — in fact, shows that Christian universities across the U.S. have become nearly as diverse as public flagship universities.
+The idea that Christian colleges aren’t diverse is a myth — in fact, one report shows that Christian universities across the U.S. have become nearly as diverse as public flagship universities.
 Before equity and inclusion on a Christian campus can happen, however, it must be understood that everyone — regardless of their race, language, or ethnic heritage — is valued and loved by God.
 Christian colleges strive to honor God in everything they do — including celebrating what believers hold in common while at the same time celebrating the beautiful things that make them different.

 Choosing the right college for you depends on a wide variety of factors.
 As you prepare for this important new phase of your life, consider the benefits of attending a Christian college before making a decision.